john-h-kastner/regex-complement-prolog/regex.md

 some subset of the states of the NFA.

-Using this new set of states, we also need to determine what state is the initial states, what states are final states are final states, and what transitions exists between the states.
+Using this new set of states, we also need to determine what state is the initial states, what states are final states, and what transitions exists between the states.
 The new initial state is derived from the original initial state by taking the set of all states reachable on
 $\varepsilon$ transitions from the initial states.
 Finding these reachable